PaddlePaddle/PaddleSpeech/README.md

 ## Running in Docker Container

-Docker is an open tool to build, ship, and run distributed applications in an isolated environment.
+Docker is an open source tool to build, ship, and run distributed applications in an isolated environment.
 A Docker image for this project has been provided in [hub.docker.com](https://hub.docker.com) with all the dependencies installed, including the pre-built PaddlePaddle, CTC decoders, and other necessary Python and third-party packages.
 This Docker image requires the support of NVIDIA GPU, so please make sure its availiability and the [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) has been installed.

 Take several steps to launch the Docker image: